 There are quite a few different types of turtles available on the market to take home as pets.
 But which are the most suitable for a human home life?
-We have put together a list of the 8 best turtles to help make the job of choosing a perfect pet easier.
+We have put together a list of the 8 best turtles to keep as pets to help make the job of choosing a perfect pet easier.

-The 8 Types of Turtles That Make Great Pets
+The 8 Types of Turtle Species That Make Great Pets

 These turtles are unique in that they cannot retract their heads completely into their shells like most turtles can.
 They require a large amount of clean water to swim in.
 These turtles don’t do well in temperatures under 70 degrees, so they should be always be kept indoors.
 They love to eat lettuce, shaved carrots, and other produce, which is a healthy and affordable snack that they can enjoy every day.